President Biden's primetime speech being met with mixed reaction

-As many Philadelphians wait their turn to get vaccinated, those who are eligible waited in long lines at the FEMA mass vaccination site at the Pennsylvania Convention Center.
+As many Philadelphians wait their turn to get vaccinated, those who are eligible waited in long lines at the FEMA mass vaccination site at the Pennsylvania Convention Center on Thursday night.

 Some we talked to said they have full faith in the Biden Administration to deliver mass doses of the vaccine.
 Others are still skeptical.